 Step #5: Spend More Time and Effort on Your Webinar Visuals.

 “Create your own visual style… let it be unique for yourself and yet identifiable for others.”
 Orson Welles

 If you haven’t yet read or listened to my podcast on creating create handouts, I covered a lot of tips about how to Create Professional Handouts without a Graphic Designer.
-On that episode, I spent a lot of time talking about two tools that can make this process so easy.
+In that episode, I spent a lot of time talking about two tools that can make this process so easy.
 They are Canva and Shutterstock.
-You can purchase royalty free photos from Shutterstock for very small fees.
-You can also use Canva to take the photos, and create great graphics with them using Canva.
+You can purchase royalty-free photos from Shutterstock for very small fees.
+You can also use Canva to take the photos, and create great graphics with them.